dranawaka/seaandtea-backend/IMPLEMENTATION_SUMMARY.md

 - Database entities are properly defined
 - Security is configured and working
 - Basic authentication endpoints are available
-- Docker setup is ready
+- Railway deployment configuration is ready
 - API documentation is accessible

 **What's Ready for Development**: